RodZill4/material-maker/material_maker/doc/node_filter_blend.rst

 * The second input is the first layer.

-* The third input is an optional mask that will be use instead of the opacity parameter for the first layer.
+* The third input is an optional mask that will be multiplied by the opacity parameter for the first layer.

 This node is variadic, and more layers and associated masks can be added.